RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-03-25-ansible-podman-containers-2.markdown

 ![awx-pod](/assets/images/awx-ansibles.png)

-You see from above run-aws.yml depends on two Ansible roles:
+You see from above that run-aws.yml depends on two Ansible roles:

 1. [aws_pod](https://github.com/ikke-t/awx_pod)
 2. [podman_container_systemd](https://github.com/ikke-t/podman-container-systemd)

 After writing the first blog of this series, I added new role 'awx_pod' for creating awx.yml kubernetes file, and pass it to 'podman_container_systemd'.
-It also creates the needed directories for exported volumes and creates list of required container images.
+It also creates the needed directories for exported volumes and creates a list of required container images.
 See the [awx_pod task list here](https://github.com/ikke-t/awx_pod/blob/master/tasks/main.yml), it's light weight.